-	There isn’t a way to display posts in chronological order however you can makes some posts sticky so the post will be “stuck” to the top of the blog’s front page.
+You can make some posts sticky so the post will be “stuck” to the top of the blog’s front page.

 Examples of where teachers might use a sticky post are for notifying students of important dates and provide assignment information.
 This option should only used for one or two posts on a blog.

 The order of posts can be changed using the Post type order plugin.

 Using the Publish Module

 1. Click on Edit in the Visibility area of the Publish module

 2. Check the option that says “Stick this post to the front page” and click OK

 Alternatively, you can use Quick Edit on your All Posts screen to make a published post sticky as follows: